-One way to conceive of money is as an IOU (“I owe you”) that is deemed acceptable by somebody other than its issuer.
+One way to conceive of money is as an IOU (“I owe you”) that is denominated in a nation’s unit of account and deemed acceptable by somebody other than its issuer.
 Anyone can attempt to issue an IOU.
 The difficulty, as the economist Hyman Minsky emphasized, is in getting it accepted.

-The manager might mention that they do issue gift vouchers and accept these in payment.
+The manager might mention that they do issue gift vouchers to the value of $100 and accept these in payment.
 These are the supermarket chain’s IOU.
 But, as it turns out, you don’t have any of these.

 Fortunately you do have some dollar bills handy, which the manager would be pleased to accept.
 Dollar bills are an example of ‘government money’.
 Or maybe you offer to write a check or use EFTPOS.
 If so, you are agreeing to transfer an amount from your bank account to that of the supermarket chain.
-The deposit in your account is an example of ‘deposit money’.
+The deposit in your account is an example of ‘deposit money’, a bank’s IOU.
 This would be equally acceptable to the manager.

 Evidently there are all kinds of different monies (different kinds of IOUs), but some are more widely accepted than others.
 Your trusted neighbor might be willing to trade with you in personal IOUs; strangers, not so much.